ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

                     --hint=nomultithread --ntasks=128 ./my_mpi_executable.x
     ```

+Without `--overlap` the second `srun` will block until the first one
+has completed.
+Since your interactive session was launched with `srun`
+this means it will never actually start -- you will get repeated
+warnings that "Requested nodes are busy".

 When finished, type `exit` to relinquish the allocation and control will
 be returned to the front end.